 - Pacifier cleaner wipes – Unless you travel in a desert where you can not pour a little water over the pacifier to clean it, pacifier cleaning wipes are a waste of money and just lower the immunity of your LO if you just keep on sanitizing everything around them.
 If you are really concerned about them accumulating germs, give them a rolling boil!

-- Special detergent – The way they market all baby stuff makes you wonder what adverse effects using a regular detergent to wash your baby’s clothes would hav on the skin of you
+- Special detergent – The way they market all baby stuff makes you wonder what adverse effects using a regular detergent to wash your baby’s clothes would have on the skin of your little munchkin.
+But in reality, they are all marketing gimmicks.
+Regular detergents work just fine.
+So just because the baby aisle showcases the baby detergent, you need not really spend double the money.

 - Baby dishwashing liquid – As important as it may seem, it is not necessarily needed to pay some extra bucks to buy a baby dishwashing liquid, as this would be more harmless.
 The regular dishwashing liquids that we use to clean our utensils are as good in doing the job and no health concerns and can be safely used for washing baby bottles and dishes as well.